aipmramv/TOM/replit.md

 ## Overview

-TotalOM is a modern full-stack web application built for an IT & BPO services company.
+TotalOM is a modern static marketing website built for an IT & BPO services company.
 The application showcases the company's services including web development, mobile apps, digital marketing, ITES & BPO, custom software, and data analytics.
-It features a professional marketing website with a contact form system for lead generation.
+It features a professional static website with integrated contact forms using external services for lead generation.

 ## User Preferences